BenyaminDamircheli/Cicero/README.md

 Check it out in action [here](https://www.youtube.com/watch?v=NLCgRhxzia4)

 Before building the agents, I first had to scrape 10k+ posts from online forums, government polls and online news articles.
-Then I used NLP techniques to extract relevant information such as location, sentiment and what issues are related to eachother in order to aggregate a list of 1k+ issues in Toronto.
+Then I used NLP techniques to extract relevant information such as location, sentiment and what complaints are related to eachother in order to aggregate a list of 1k+ issues in Toronto.

 I visualized this data using a mapbox and a sidebar that shows the complaint details, sources and improvements.